Skip to main content

 10

 The trek from Shoumothang to Robluthang is challenging but rewarding.
 You’ll climb to the Jari La Pass (4,750 meters), where the stunning views of the surrounding peaks will leave you awe-struck.
 After descending into the valley, the landscape opens up as you make your way to Robluthang, where you will camp for the night.
-Overnight camp at Robluthang.
+Overnight at a camp in Robluthang.

 The trek from Shoumothang to Robluthang is challenging but rewarding.
 You’ll climb to the Jari La Pass (4,750 meters), where the stunning views of the surrounding peaks will leave you awe-struck.
 After descending into the valley, the landscape opens up as you make your way to Robluthang, where you will camp for the night.
-Overnight camp at Robluthang.
+Overnight at a camp in Robluthang.

 Accommodation